Photo Credit:

 If you’re thinking of using multiple days for your marketing plans, consider some of the unique behaviors of your audience on these days.
 For instance, on Black Friday, you might tie some of your marketing into some Buy Online/Pickup In Store specials (commonly referred to as BOPIS), and on Cyber Monday, offer special discounts for online customers exclusively.

 If you haven’t yet finalized your Black Friday or Cyber Monday plan yet, fear not.
 The higher-spend time will, of course, continue well into the festive season.
-The NRF also found that the majority of shoppers (62 percent) expect they won’t finish until December — so there’s plenty of time for that groundbreaking marketing campaign.
+The NRF also found that the majority of shoppers (62%) expect they won’t finish until December — so there’s plenty of time for that groundbreaking marketing campaign.

 Brought to you by